 Who Gives You a Credit Score?

 There are really two answers to this question.
-While your credit score is determined by the credit report agencies such as Veda Advantage and Dun & Bradstreet, it is the credit providers that enter information about you that actually dictates what your score will be.
+While your credit score is determined by the credit report agencies such as Equifax (formerly Veda Advantage) and Dun & Bradstreet, it is the credit providers that enter information about you that actually dictates what your score will be.

 You can also affect your own credit score by moving address or making credit applications.